danielbrendel/dnyApocServ/readme.md

 Visit: https://github.com/danielbrendel/

 ## Description:
-This is a server-side hack for GoldSrc CS/CZ, based on SSHBase.
+This is a server-side hack for GoldSrc CS/CZ, based on the SSHBase.
 It works both with Counter-Strike 1.6 and Condition Zero, including ZBots.
 It can be built for Windows and Linux.

 ## Features:
 - Bunnyhop